CiscoDevNet/thousandeyes-cli/README.md

 ### Emphasizing the Importance of the `aid` Parameter

 The `aid` parameter is crucial when you need to fetch information specific to a certain account group.
 Without specifying the correct `aid`, you may not retrieve the relevant data for the account group you intend to manage or analyze.
 The `aid` Parameter can be obtained with the following command.

 ### The `show accounts` Command

-The `aid` parameter is crucial when you need to fetch information specific to a certain account group.
-Without specifying the correct `aid`, you may not retrieve the relevant data for the account group you intend to manage or analyze.

 The `show accounts` command retrieves information about the account groups you have access to.
 Here's how to use it: